MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Ensure that you have your AZ2003 code project open in Visual Studio Code.

-1. To create a Dockerfile, run the following command in the Command Palette: **Docker: Add Docker Files to Workspace**.
+1. To create a Dockerfile, run the following command from the Command Palette: **Docker: Add Docker Files to Workspace**.

 1. When prompted, specify the following information:

     - Application Platform: **.NET ASP.NET Core**.
     - Operating System: **Linux**.
     - Ports: **5000**.

-1. When prompted, add Docker Files to the project.
+    - Add Docker Compose Files: **No**

 1. To create a Docker image, run the following command in the Command Palette: **Docker Images: Build Image**.

+1. Wait for the image build process to complete, and then close the Terminal.

+1. On the left side menu, open the Docker view.

+1. In the DOCKER view, under Registries, select **Azure**, your subscription, and the Azure Container Registry that you created.

 1. To push the Docker image to the Azure Container Registry, run the following command in the Command Palette: **Docker Images: Push**.

-1. When the command runs, enter the following information:

-    - Select the docker image name that you created: `aspnetcorecontainer`
-    - Select the image tag that you created: `latest`

-1. At a terminal command prompt, run the following docker CLI command:

-    ```azurecli
-    docker build --tag aspnetcorecontainer:latest .
-    ```

-    The syntax for the build command is: `docker build --tag <image name>:<image tag> .`

-    This command builds a container image that is hosted by Docker and accessible using the Docker extension for VS Code.

-1. Open the Visual Studio Code Command Palette, and then run the following command: **Docker Images: Push**.

-1. When the command runs, enter the following information:
+1. When the command runs, complete the following steps:

-    - Select the docker image name that you created: `aspnetcorecontainer`
+    - Select image group: select **az2003project**

-    - Select the image tag that you created: `latest`
+    - Select image (tag): select **latest**

-1. If you see a message stating that no registry is connected, select **Connect Registry**, and then enter the following information:
+    - Select registry provider: select **Azure**

-    - Registry provider: Select **Azure**.
-Follow the online instructions to verify your Azure account if needed.
+    - Select your subscription.
-    - Azure subscription: Select the Azure Subscription that you're using for this guided project.
-    - Select your Azure Container Registry resource.
-For example: **acraz2003cah12oct**
+    - Select an Azure Container Registry to push to: select the container registry that you created.
+For example: acraz2003cah12oct.

-        An image tag is generated.
-For example: `acraz2003cah12oct.azurecr.io/aspnetcorecontainer:latest`

-    - To push the image to your Container Registry, press Enter.
+    - Tag image as: press Enter.

-    The following Docker command is executed:

-    ```azurecli
-    docker image push acraz2003cah12oct.azurecr.io/aspnetcorecontainer:latest
-    ```
+1. Wait for the image push process to complete, and then close the Terminal.

 1. Open the Source Control view, enter a commit message, and then **Commit** and **Sync Changes**.